pomerium/pomerium/docs/docs/upgrading.md

 :::warning

-This changed was reverted in v0.7.3, and the old headers can be safely used.
+This changed was partially reverted in v0.7.2\.
+Session details like `user`, `email`, and `groups` can still be explicitly extracted by setting the [jwt_claims_header](../configuration/readme.md#jwt-claim-headers) configuration option.

 :::